FMSoftCN/hybridos/docs/specs/HybridOS-Architecture.md

 the cloud services above to ensure the security of your IoT application.

-The identity authentication mechanisms of HybridOS will learn some ideas or concept from blockchain technology, in order to in order to avoid hijacking device by cracker.
+The identity authentication mechanisms of HybridOS will learn some ideas or concept from blockchain technology, in order to avoid hijacking device by cracker.

 In the future, we will provide serverless computing on the cloud side.